Hildebrand Law, P.C. mobile logo

 It also affirmed the ruling that Mrs. Lawson owned half of the properties the couple bought during their marriage.
 When she died, that interest transferred to her daughter, Katherine.
 The trial court, in error, awarded that one-half interest to Katherine as Mrs. Lawson’s Administratrix.
 Therefore, the Supreme Court changed the award to Katherine in her individual capacity.

 If you have questions about community property interest in business owned prior to marriage in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.